 PSWs provide services and direct care to individuals in hospitals, long-term care homes, group homes, retirement homes, supportive living environments and in the client’s home.
 They work with clients who have a broad spectrum of conditions and health care needs.
 Services may be provided on a temporary or continuing basis.

-Some of the functional tasks performed by PSWs are:
+Examples of the functional tasks performed by PSWs are, but not limited to:

 Activities of daily living (ADL) – personal care (bathing, feeding, dressing, toileting), transferring (walking), light housekeeping and child care.